laboon/CS1530_Fall2016/syllabus.md

 ### Class 2 - Project Presentation
   * Each group will present their project to the rest of the class
+  * END OF FIFTH SPRINT; END OF PROJECT!

 ## WEEK 14 (Week of 5 Dec)